thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

 * Queue lag
 * Time to process

+### Conclusions

+So if you've made it this far into reading this, good luck with your cluster!
+Elasticsearch can run quite well if you are thoughtful about how you structure your data and set up your interactions between the application and cluster well.
+Our cluster has gone from being a consistent source of outages to stable enough that it "Just Runs" and reaching that point feels like real success.
+It can be done!

+_Footnotes:_

-[^1]: Acting up, in this case, being defined as the cluster becoming unresponsive due to being unable to process the volume of requests it was receiving at the time.
-This ultimately cause the site to go down because the web servers would be saturated with requests that were waiting on responses from the unresponsive cluster.
+[^1]: Acting up, in this case, being defined as the cluster becoming unresponsive due to being unable to process the volume of requests it was receiving.
+This ultimately would cause the site to go down because the web servers would be saturated with requests that were waiting on responses from the cluster.